Distributed Scheduling using Graph Neural Networks: System Model and Problem Statement

 Consider a wireless multi-hop network as illustrated in Fig.~\ref{fig:mhw}, where nodes represent users and an (undirected) link $(i,j)$ implies that user $i$ and user $j$ can communicate with each other.
 A flow $f$ describes the stream of packets from a source node to a destination node.
 A flow may pass through multiple links determined by a routing scheme.
 At each node, there is a queuing system $q$ for packets of all the flows as well as exogenous arrivals.

-The interference relationship between links of the wireless multi-hop network is described by a \emph{conflict graph} $\mathcal{G}$, where a node in the conflict graph represents a link in the wireless network and the presence of an edge in $\ccalG$ encodes the fact that the corresponding links interfere with each other in the wireless network.
+The interference relationship between links of the wireless multi-hop network is described by a \emph{conflict graph} $\mathcal{G}$, where a vertex in the conflict graph represents a link in the wireless network and the presence of an edge in $\ccalG$ encodes the fact that the corresponding links interfere with each other (simultaneous transmission will cause outage) or share a common node (interface constraint).
 Depending on the air-interface technology and antenna systems, the interference zone of a link can be different from its connectivity zone.
 For the rest of this paper, we focus on the conflict graph $\mathcal{G}$ which we assume to be known; see, e.g.,~\cite{yang2016learning} for its estimation.
 Notice that, in principle, the interference zone of a link (and hence $\mathcal{G}$) would depend on the transmit power of the corresponding user.
 To simplify the analysis and avoid this dependence, we consider the scenario in which all the users transmit at a constant power.
 Recall that an independent (vertex) set in a graph is a set of nodes such that no two nodes in the set are neighbors of each other.
 From the definition of $\mathcal{G}$, only wireless links that form independent sets in $\mathcal{G}$ can communicate simultaneously in time and frequency under orthogonal access.

 For multiple access, the spectrum resource is divided into $K$ orthogonal subchannels and time slots.
 The wireless channel is assumed to be stationary and ergodic, and coherent within a time slot.
 In Fig.~\ref{fig:fdma}, an example of a frequency division multiple access (FDMA) system is illustrated.\footnote{In code division multiple access (CDMA) system, channels are implemented by orthogonal codes.} The channel state information of link $(i,j)$ on subchannel $k$ at time slot $t$ is denoted by $h_{t}^{k}(i,j)$.
 We assume an orthogonal access scheme where each slot of the spectral-temporal grid in Fig.~\ref{fig:fdma} can only be accessed by one link out of a set of potentially interfering links.